 However, it is an unscripted truth that controversy has emerged in recent years.
 Followers of fashion have long looked to the red carpet award ceremonies for emerging trends, causing many actresses to take offence when the topic of conversation became fixated on this, and not on their performance.
 Questions revolving around dresses rather than the ability to act or the challenges of a role have dominated public conversation for years while there has been a distinct lack of such-like questioning directed towards their male counterparts.

-In February 2014 came a notable turning point when, from the Representation Project emerged the #AskHerMore campaign.
-It came following a social media backlash in which viewers of award ceremonies such as the Golden Globes expressed their distaste at the dated line of questioning aimed at female actors.
+In February 2014 came a notable turning point when the #AskHerMore campaign emerged from the Representation Project.
+It came following a social media backlash, in which viewers of award ceremonies such as the Golden Globes expressed their distaste at the dated line of questioning aimed at female actors.
 That year’s Emmy’s appeared to be the cumulative effect of everything which exemplified Jennifer Siebel Newsom’s summation of the situation.
 The CEO and founder of the Representation Project told The Hollywood Reporter that the red carpet “obviously perpetuates an unhealthy toxic culture.”

 The 2014 Emmy’s consisted of mani-cams (God-forbid an actor’s nails aren’t scathingly scrutinised), as well as sexist, superficial questions directed entirely at actresses, while male actors were given the respect of being asked about their work.
 Of course, there was also the bizarre moment when Sofia Vergara rotated on a pedestal in a disturbingly similar manner to that of a showroom car.
 At this the CEO of the Television Academy joked about giving viewers “something compelling to watch.”